Frequently Asked Questions

 Can I play the games for free? can i just walk in and play, without reserving in advance?

 Yes!
 We freaking love walk-ins.
 We have one bocce court and one shuffleboard court available for walk-ins only, free of charge - all night, every night.
-All four courts are available for walk-ins only from midnight until 2 a.m.
+All four courts are available for walk-ins only from 11pm until close.
 These lanes are always first come first serve, so come early to put your name on the list.
 Oh, and crokinole is always free!

 How do I sign up for the walk-in courts?